 Monitor your video marketing metrics to refine your strategy and content over time.
 Regularly checking on video metrics can reveal insights that improve future videos.
 For example:

 “If you are running a YouTube video campaign, see where the majority of users are dropping off from watching, and use this information when building your next video,” Erickson said.
 “If 67 percent of viewers are skipping after watching 20 seconds of your ad, see what message is happening that is causing this, create a new edit, and test again.”

 “Create a report with specific numbers and data, which you can usually gather from your video hosting platform, and present this data using a compelling story to leadership to prove ROI,” Stacy Caprio, Founder, Accelerated Growth Marketing, said.
-“You can tag links in your video and description using UTM parameters so you can tell which clicks from video resulted in product page views and sales, something you can use to prove ROI as well.”
+She recommends tagging video links with UTM codes.
+These useful bits of code let you track which clicks resulted in product page views and sales.

 Leveraging Video Marketing Metrics

 Video can be used to elevate your marketing strategy in a number of ways.
 Video marketing metrics help prioritize your efforts so you get the results you want.

 For help creating your next marketing video, contact the video experts at IdeaRocket.
 Let us bring your next project to life.